 Jarius continues his false testimony against Murray in the 2005 case, quoting Bubba’s next comment after the gunshot, pushing the tough-guy facade.

 “See that, bro?
-I told you I’d if I had to,” Murray had supposedly said, lowering the gun, and tucking it in his waistband.
+I told you I’d do him if I had to,” Murray had supposedly said, lowering the gun, and tucking it in his waistband.